35 Years Ago: Tom Petty Chooses Happiness on ‘Full Moon Fever’

 Watch Tom Petty's 'Free Fallin'' Video

-Even though the Heartbreakers were on hiatus, Petty's decision to go solo ruffled a few feathers.
+The Heartbreakers were on hiatus, but Petty's decision to go solo still ruffled a few feathers.
 "They weren't in love with the idea when I told them.
 They were pissed off at first, to be honest.
 But they've been pretty big about it," he told BAM, and by the time the Heartbreakers regrouped for a tour in the fall of 1989, those fences seemed all but mended.

 "For years my last name was Drummer for T.P. and the Heartbreakers," drummer Stan Lynch told Rolling Stone.
 "It was good for me to do some other projects.
 We all as band members have been allowed to do whatever we want.
 Tom just says, 'Keep it clean.
 Do things we can all be proud of.'
 But Tom's never had the possibility.
 For 14 years, he's been the faithful bandleader.
 Now that he did some other things, that in the end could keep the band together."